picolume/studio/README.md

 - **Cross-Platform:** Built with [Wails](https://wails.io/) (Go + Web Technologies), running natively on Windows, macOS, and Linux.
 - **Smart Patching:** decoupled hardware addresses from logical groups.
 Swap a broken receiver without reprogramming the show.
 - **Binary Compilation:** Compiles shows into a lightweight binary format (`.bin`) optimized for the RP2040 microcontroller.
 - **Auto-Upload:** One-click upload and reset for PicoLume devices via USB.
+On Windows, automatically ejects the USB drive for maximum reliability.

 ## The Ecosystem